urnotjessie/js-templates-template-engines-readme-v-000/README.md

 **Top-tip:** By default, we access lodash functions through the underscore, which is a variable that holds the root object, like `_.template()`.
 This is similar to accessing jQuery functions via the `$` variable.
 This is because lodash was originally a fork of the [Underscore.js library](http://underscorejs.org/).

-We'll start by building a template string as we have in the past, but instead of concatenation, we'll be using *interpolation*, which is a way to replace text in strings using special delimeters.
+We'll start by building a template string as we have in the past, but instead of concatenation, we'll be using *interpolation*, which is a way to replace text in strings using special delimiters.

 In lodash, we can interpolate strings with the `<%= %>` delimiter, so let's try it out.